mmistakes/minimal-mistakes/_posts/technicalwriting/2015-08-23-upload-backup-your-files-to-amazon-s3-with-powershell.md

 Amazon S3 using PowerShell.

 The full script will be shown at the end of this document.
-Meanwhile, let’s step through the areas of the script.
+Meanwhile, let’s step through the sections of the script.

 ### 6.A.
 Set constant variables ###